GLOBAL MARKETS-European stocks head for record run as summer rally rolls on | Business

 GLOBAL MARKETS-European stocks head for record run as summer rally rolls on

-Pandemic-era stimulus has been behind much of the surge in stock prices the past year, but a stronger than expected economic rebound in much of the world and massive corporate earnings has given the rally new legs in recent weeks.
-By 0810 GMT on Friday, the MSCI world equity index , which tracks shares in 50 countries, was just below an all-time record high.
+Pandemic-era stimulus has been behind much of the surge in stock prices the past year, but a stronger than expected economic rebound across the world and massive corporate earnings have given the rally new legs in recent weeks.
+By 1130 GMT on Friday, the MSCI world equity index , which tracks shares in 50 countries, was just below an all-time record high.

-By 0810 GMT on Friday, the MSCI world equity index, which tracks shares in 50 countries, was just below an all-time record high.
+By 1130 GMT on Friday, the MSCI world equity index, which tracks shares in 50 countries, was just below a record high.
 The broader Euro STOXX 600 was 0.15% higher - on Thursday it equaled its longest-ever longest winning streak.
 Friday would see the index extending gains for a record tenth consecutive session.

-Markets in Germany and France added 0.2%.
-Britain's FTSE 100 gained 0.3%.
-Futures also pointed to a small gain on Wall Street when it opens.
+Markets in Germany and France added 0.37% and 0.32% respectively.
+Britain's FTSE 100 gained 0.38%.
+Futures also pointed to a small gain on Wall Street when it opens after markets closed at record highs on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)